jacob-hougaard/jacob-hougaard/README.md

-- 👋 Hi, I’m @jacob-hougaard
+# 👋 Hi, I’m @jacob-hougaard

-- 👀 I’m interested in development, product design, cool stuff.
-- 🌱 I’m currently learning OpenShift and Integration with the ethereum network
-- 💞️ I’m looking to collaborate on projects with a dedicated userbase
+# 👨‍🎓 Education
+BA IT Product Design - 2020
+Msc.
+IT Product Development - 2022

+# 🌱 What am i learning
+I'm currently reading up on the exam to become a [Microsoft Certified: Azure Developer Associate](https://learn.microsoft.com/en-us/certifications/azure-developer/)

+- [ ] Design thinking Co-Creator
+- [X] Openshift Certified Developer

+# ⚡ What do i know
+🤠 Javascript, Typescript, Node
+☕ Java
+🐍 Python
+🚀 Kubernetes, Openshift.
+🎭 UX, UI design

+# 📫 How can you reach me
-- 📫 You can reach me by adding me on [linkedIn](https://www.linkedin.com/in/jacob-hougaard-bennedsen).
+You can reach me by adding me on [linkedIn](https://www.linkedin.com/in/jacob-hougaard-bennedsen).